Abigail Williams (band)

-Abigail Williams is an American black metal band, originally from Phoenix, Arizona, but now based in Olympia, Washington.
-Since their formation in 2004, the group has suffered near-constant changes to their line-up.
-The band even disbanded in 2007 for a short time before reforming and writing their debut full-length album.
-Shortly after an eight-week tour in support of their debut full-length album In the Shadow of a Thousand Suns (2008), vocalist Ken Sorceron would become the only original member remaining.
+Abigail Williams is an American black metal band formed in Phoenix, Arizona, and currently based in Olympia, Washington.
+Since its formation in 2004, the band has undergone frequent line-up changes.
+The group briefly disbanded in 2007 before reforming and recording its debut full-length album.
+Following an eight-week tour in support of their debut album, In the Shadow of a Thousand Suns (2008), vocalist Ken Sorceron became the sole remaining founding member.

-The group initially performed a symphonic black metal style, but with the release of the band's second full-length album In the Absence of Light (2010), Abigail Williams would switch to a traditional black metal sound that was also carried out into their third full-length album titled Becoming (2012).
+The band performed symphonic black metal.
+With the release of their second full-length album, In the Absence of Light (2010), Abigail Williams shifted toward a standardized, pure black metal sound.
+This direction continued on their third full-length album, Becoming (2012), while also including atmospheric elements.